 I ran into a nail, how to I get that out?

 If you run into the occasional nail, a blow to the nail using a pry bar will typically shear it off or bend it out of the way.
 Trim-A-Slab is very compliant and can be easily cut with shears, so it is not necessary to remove all obstructions.
 You can cut away a portion of the underside of Trim-A-Slab to clear the obstruction.

-Is there any real difference between the black and the grey?
+Is there any real difference between the black, grey, or walnut colors?

 What size do I need to use?

 Most residential driveways and sidewalks were poured with a 1x4 or a 1x3 board used for the forms.
 These boards leave a gap about 3/4 of an inch wide, and will be by far the most common size.
 Use 3/4" Trim-A-Slab in these cases; you can make sure using our 'Sizing Guide' available on every page in the lower right side, in the 'Files' text box.
 3/4" Trim-A-Slab comes in up to 50 foot long coils.
 This is the most likely way you will find it at retail stores.